ecohealthalliance/repeldata/README.md

 Outbreak tables are individual disease reports from data released on a weekly basis.
 Outbreaks are tracked as threads with new events continuously reported until the outbreak is resolved or the disease becomes endemic.

 * __outbreak_reports_ingest_status_log__
-List of reports in database. `report_info_id` can be appended to "https://wahis.oie.int/pi/getReport/" to see the report API.
+List of reports in database. `report_info_id` can be appended to "https://wahis.oie.int/pi/getReport/" to see the report API, and to "https://wahis.oie.int/#/report-info?reportId=" to see the formatted outbreak report.

 * __outbreak_reports_events__
 High-level event information including country, disease and disease status.
 Disease names are standardized to the [Animal Disease Ontology](http://agroportal.lirmm.fr/ontologies/ANDO]) from the French National research institute for agriculture, food and the environment.
 Each row is an outbreak report. `report_id` is the unique report ID.